laraib-sidd/task_manager/README.md

 ## Instructions:

-### Step 1 - Registering
+### Registering

-Do a post request at `https://localhost:3000/users/` with proper data to register a user.:
+Do a post request at `https://localhost:3000/user/register` with proper data to register a user.:

-### Step 2 - Upload user avatar
+### Upload user avatar

-Do a post request at `https://localhost:3000/users/me/avatar` with a file to upload it.
+Do a post request at `https://localhost:3000/user/me/avatar` with a file to upload it.

-### Step 3 - Login
+### Login

-Do a post request at `https://localhost:3000/users/login` with valid credentials.
+Do a post request at `https://localhost:3000/user/login` with valid credentials.

-### Step 4 - Taks Creation
+### View Profile

+Do a get request at `https://localhost:3000/user/me` with valid details regardig the task.

+### Create a task

-Do a post request at `https://localhost:3000/tasks/` with valid details regardig the task.
+Do a post request at `https://localhost:3000/task/` with valid details regardig the task.

+### Delete a task

+Do a delete request at `https://localhost:3000/task/:id` with valid details regardig the task.

+### Delete profile

+Do a delete request at `https://localhost:3000/user/me` with valid details regardig the task.

 ---

+## Postaman Collection

+* Here is the shareble link to the postman collection with all the routes : [Colllection](https://www.postman.com/collections/e7f09c5a79610b7bca08)

 ## Testing 👥